Journaling Through the Difficult Times

 I encouraged her to see how he was a part of her story, but she was in control of sharing his part in it.

 She came to realize that by putting so much effort in to punishing her long dead grandfather, she was really giving away her personal power by giving in to the hurt and keeping it alive inside her.
 She was feeding the hatred, shame, and guilt and realized she was also sharing that with her children.
 Instead, she wanted to leave a beautiful legacy for her them, one that was full of love and a strong sense of family.

 She wanted to build her story and theirs and strengthen them with it.

-Through our times together she shifted to realizing he was a part of them and that by building up her story, she built up her children as well.
-She began to focus on family and the positive things her grandparents taught and shared with her.
+Slowly she shifted to realizing he was a part of them and that by building up her story, she built up her children as well.
+She focused on family and the positive things her grandparents taught and shared with her.

-After a few months her thought patterns shifted and she focused on sharing the strong family bonds that existed and what an amazing history her children were inheriting of how her grandparents came to America, how they met and married and how they worked hard to create the family farm.
+After a few months her thought patterns shifted and she focused on sharing the strong family bonds that existed and what an amazing history her children were inheriting from their grandparents.
+She told of how her grandparents came to America, how they met and married and how they worked hard to create the family farm.

 She knew how her story should be written and she wrote it that way.